iamthevastidledhitchhiker/iamthevastidledhitchhiker.github.io/about.md

 permalink: /about/
 ---

-This blog is dedicated to revealing the world using data and machine learning.
+A blog for data visualization, machine learning, and wandering the digital frontier.